 Latest arrangements on LCSD public services

-Regarding cultural facilities, the self-service library stations at Island East Sports Centre Sitting-out Area, the Hong Kong Cultural Centre and Tsuen Nam Road, Tai Wai, and all book drop services of the HKPL including those at MTR Central, Kowloon Tong and Nam Cheong stations will resume on September 2.
-During the period when public libraries are temporarily closed, the book drop service is available round-the-clock or during the opening hours of the premises where it is located.
+The self-service library stations at Island East Sports Centre Sitting-out Area, the Hong Kong Cultural Centre and Tsuen Nam Road, Tai Wai, and all book drop services of the Hong Kong Public Libraries including those at MTR Central, Kowloon Tong and Nam Cheong stations will continue their services.
 Public libraries will continue to provide online services such as e-Books and e-Databases.
 Please visit www.hkpl.gov.hk/en/index.html for details.

 The LCSD will continue to monitor the situation closely and review the arrangements in a timely manner.